-Also, per concept art revealed at D23, she gets a new white suit.
+Also, per concept art revealed at D23 in August 2019, she gets a new white suit.

 The film introduces fellow spy Yelena (Florence Pugh), Red Guardian (David Harbour), and Melina Vostokoff (Rachel Weisz), who is also known as villain Iron Maiden in the comics.
 There are other baddies in the mix including long-standing Avengers enemy Taskmaster, a villain who can perfectly master any physical skill that he observes.